DIY Punk in Eastern Europe: Belarus Scene Report 2014

 A local hardcore label called Tailback Records made a documentary on the Belarusian hardcore and punk scene entitled “Делай Шум!” (“Make A Noise”), named after the song by Appleshout.
 The documentary is in Russian and unfortunately there aren’t English subtitles for it.

-Although Minsk is pretty big city with the population of 2 million people, there aren’t many vegan/vegetarian-friendly places.
+Although Minsk is pretty big city with the population of two million people, there aren’t many vegan/vegetarian-friendly places.
 I mean you can order a salad or fries at most places, but that’s all.
 That started to change when the bar Хулиган (“Hooligan”) was opened last fall.
 The bar is situated in a nice old industrial quarter not that far from the city center.
 All the food and snacks are vegetarian or vegan.
 They were going to open a café on the second floor, but it didn’t happen, and I don’t know if it will.
 They hold parties on Fridays and weekends.
 There is also a kicker table there which definitely makes this bar worthwhile.
 Other options include asian-food take-out, shawarma places that make falafel, veggie-burgers sold at a few non-vegetarian places, some faux-Mexican food and so on.

-There are 3 active Food Not Bombs groups in Minsk.
+There are three active Food Not Bombs groups in Minsk.
 Two of them serve food on Saturday in different places and one serves food on Sunday.
 FNB activists constantly face police repressions.
 There was a FNB-benefit show on March 25, 2012 where one of the most serious acts of police brutality towards FNB activists and punk kids occurred.
 The show had just started when police special forces rushed into the building and detained everyone (about a hundred kids in total).
 The police held people in a cold shed within the police department.
 They also violated laws concerning the treatment of detainees.
-Most of the kids were released by midnight but 14 kids were put in jail to wait for their trial and later were fined or sentenced for 2 days.
+Most of the kids were released by midnight but 14 kids were put in jail to wait for their trial and later were fined or sentenced for two days.
 Police detain kids and band members from time to time but it mostly happens at small shows in small towns.